matheuspl92/tic-tac-toe/README.md

 **Link to preview page: https://matheuspl92.github.io/tic-tac-toe/**

 This project consists in a tic tac toe browser game.
 The main objective was to exercise code structuring and Javascript skills.
-As a challenge to myself I implemented the minimax algorithm to create a unbeatable AI.
+As a challenge to myself I implemented the minimax algorithm to create an unbeatable AI.

 **Skills demonstrated**: